chrender/fizmo/INSTALL.md

 In addition to the standard parameters, “configure” provides the following options:

---enable-tracing
+`--`enable-tracing
 For debugging purposes, fizmo can write very extensive logging information into a file named “tracelog.txt”.
 The logging can be enabled using this option.
-See also the “--with-glktermw-includedir” and “--with-glktermw-libdir” parameters below.
+See also the “`--`with-glktermw-includedir” and “`--`with-glktermw-libdir” parameters below.

---enable-glktermw
+`--`enable-glktermw
 Fizmo provides experimental GLK support, which can be activated using this option.

---disable-x11
+`--`disable-x11
 This option will disable X11 image display in fizmo-ncursesw.

---disable-jpeg
+`--`disable-jpeg
 In case JPEG support is not available or not desired, this option will disable libdrilbo's JPEG capabilities.

---disable-png
+`--`disable-png
 In case PNG support is not available or not desired, this option will disable libdrilbo's PNG capabilities.

---disable-sound
+`--`disable-sound
 In case SDL is not available or sound support is not desired, sound can be disabled using this option.

---disable-aiff
+`--`disable-aiff
 In case libsndfile1 is is not available or no AIFF support is required, this option will disable AIFF support.

---with-jpeg-includedir
+`--`with-jpeg-includedir
 If pkg-config cannot provide information about libjpeg, the location of the jpeglib.h can be given using this parameter.

---with-jpeg-libdir
+`--`with-jpeg-libdir
 If pkg-config cannot provide information about libjpeg, the location of the libjpeg can be given using this parameter.

---with-glktermw-includedir
+`--`with-glktermw-includedir
 In case glktermw should be build, the location of the include files must be given using this parameter.

---with-glktermw-libdir
+`--`with-glktermw-libdir
 In case glktermw should be build, the location of the library file must be given using this parameter.